massimocannas/Of-Earth-Crina-Saad/README.md

 ## ✤ About the Author

-Crina Saad (formerly known as Crina Bondre Ardelean) is a Romanian-Palestinian poet whose work has appeared in *Canadian Literature* and *The New Quarterly*, where one of her poems was shortlisted for the **Nick Blatchford Occasional Verse Contest** in 2011.
+Crina Saad (Bondre Ardelean) is a Palestinian-Romanian born in Canada.
+Her work has appeared in various journals, including *Canadian Literature*,  *The New Quarterly*, *Headlight Antology*, and *Scene48*.
+She teaches literature in Montreal.
-She has taught literature in Montreal and continues to be active in the literary and arts community.

 The collection **Of Earth** was first published in 2015 in the [*eudia*](https://www.eudia.org/poetry-crina-bondre-ardelean-of-earth/) yearbook.

-Crina is currently transitioning back to her family surname, *Saad*, which is now used in this edition, completed on 2025.

 I warmly thank her for granting permission to publish this bilingual edition with the Italian translation.